-nated ENA-78/CXCL5 had significantly higher PMN chemotactic activity at 0.1 nM (1.5 \pm 0.2) and 1 nM (1.6 \pm 0.2) compared with PBS (P < 0.05), while citrullinated ENA-78/CXCL5 had significantly higher activity at 10 nM (1.4 \pm 0.1) compared with PBS (P < 0.05) (Figure 4B).
+nated ENA-78/CXCL5 had significantly higher PMN chemotactic activity at 0.1 nM (1.5 $\pm$ 0.2) and 1 nM (1.6 $\pm$ 0.2) compared with PBS (P < 0.05), while citrullinated ENA-78/CXCL5 had significantly higher activity at 10 nM (1.4 $\pm$ 0.1) compared with PBS (P < 0.05) (Figure 4B).
 Thus, the fold increase in PMN

 Figure 3.
 Correlation of clinical data with citrullinated chemokine levels in RA SF.
-Positive correlations between citrullinated ENA-78/ CXCL5 and the C-reactive protein (CRP) level (A), citrullinated ENA-78/CXCL5 and the erythrocyte sedimentation rate (ESR) (B), and citrullinated MCP-1/CCL2 and the ESR (C) were observed.
+Positive correlations between citrullinated ENA-78/CXCL5 and the C-reactive protein (CRP) level (A), citrullinated ENA-78/CXCL5 and the erythrocyte sedimentation rate (ESR) (B), and citrullinated MCP-1/CCL2 and the ESR (C) were observed.
 See Figure 2 for other definitions.

 Figure 4.
 Monocyte recruitment by citrullinated epithelial neutrophil-activating peptide 78 (ENA-78)/CXCL5.
 A, Fold increase in monocyte migration in response to citrullinated ENA-78/CXCL5 and noncitrullinated ENA-78/CXCL5, as determined by monocyte chemotaxis assay.
 At 0.1 nM, 1 nM, and 10 nM, the response to citrullinated ENA-78/CXCL5 was significantly higher than the response to noncitrullinated ENA-78/CXCL5 and phosphate buffered saline (PBS).
 As controls, various concentrations of reaction buffer including peptidylarginine deiminase enzymes were tested for chemotaxis of monocytes.
 There was no significant difference between the response to reaction buffer and the response to PBS.
-The mean \pm SEM fold increase in monocyte migration in response to fMLP (100 nM) was 4.4 \pm 0.5.
-B, Fold increase in polymorphonuclear neutrophil (PMN) migration in response to citrullinated ENA-78/CXCL5 was significantly higher than the response to PBS (P < 0.05).
-The response to citrullinated ENA-78/CXCL5 was significantly higher than the response to PBS (P < 0.05).
-The response to citrullinated ENA-78/CXCL5 was significantly higher than the response to PBS (P < 0.05).
-The response to citrullinated ENA-78/CXCL5 was significantly higher than the response to PBS (P < 0.05).
-The response to citrullinated ENA-78/CXCL5 was significantly higher than the response to PBS (P < 0.05).
-The response to citrullinated ENA-78/CXCL5 was significantly higher than the response to PBS (P < 0.05).
-The response to citrullinated ENA-78/CXCL5 was significantly higher than the response to PBS (P < 0.05).
-The response to fMLP (100 nM) was 7.5 \pm 2.5.
+The mean $\pm$ SEM fold increase in monocyte migration in response to fMLP (100 nM) was $4.4 \pm 0.5$ .
+B, Fold increase in polymorphonuclear neutrophil (PMN) migration in response to citrullinated ENA-78/CXCL5 and noncitrullinated ENA-78/CXCL5, as determined by chemotaxis assay.
+At either 0.1 nM or 1 nM, the response to noncitrullinated ENA-78/CXCL5 was significantly higher than the response to PBS (P < 0.05).
+The response to citrullinated ENA-78/CXCL5 was lower than the response to noncitrullinated ENA-78/CXCL5, but the difference was not significant.
+The mean $\pm$ SEM fold increase in PMN migration in response to fMLP (100 nM) was $7.5 \pm 2.5$ .
 C, Effect of pertussis toxin (PTX) on the increased monocyte migration in response to citrullinated ENA-78/CXCL5.
 D, Effect of anti-CXCR1 (anti-R1) and anti-CXCR2 (anti-R2) on the increased monocyte migration in response to citrullinated ENA-78/CXCL5.
+All assays were performed in quadruplicate, with 3 high-power fields ( $400 \times$ ) counted in each replicate well.
+The fold increase was determined by dividing the number of cells migrated by the number of cells migrated to the negative control PBS.
+Values are the mean $\pm$ SEM.

-D, Effect of anti-CXCR1 (anti-R1) and anti-CXCR2 (anti-R2) on the increased monocyte migration in response to citrulli migration in response to citrullinated ENA-78/CXCL5 tended to be lower than that in response to noncitrullinated ENA-78/CXCL5.
+migration in response to citrullinated ENA-78/CXCL5 tended to be lower than that in response to noncitrullinated ENA-78/CXCL5.
 However, there was no significant difference in PMN chemotaxis between noncitrullinated and citrullinated ENA-78/CXCL5.